Big movies, strange mood as Cannes Film Festival prepares for opening night

 THE SHOW MUST GO ON?

-Against this tense backdrop, organizers have gone all out with one of the best line-ups in years, said Roxborough.
+Against this tense backdrop, organisers have gone all out with one of the best line-ups in years, said Roxborough.

 "You basically have a who's who of the best art house directors working today.
 The old folk and the newcomers, which is kind of what you expect at Cannes," he said.